dagonyclark/Day-1/lesson1-part1.md

 e.g. Identifying number of new customers likely to join your company in next quarter.
 (Regression analysis)

 * **Which category?**
-e.g. Assignging a document to a given category for a document management system.
+e.g. Assigning a document to a given category for a document management system.
 (Classification analysis)

 * **Which group?**
 e.g. Creating a number of a groups (segments) of your customers based on their monetary value.
 (Clustering)

-* **Is this weird? (anomaly detection)** e.g. Detecting suspicious activities of a customers by a credit card company to identify potential fraud.
+* **Is this weird?**
+e.g. Detecting suspicious activities of a customers by a credit card company to identify potential fraud.
 (Anomaly detection)

 * **Which option should be taken?** e.g. Recommending new products (e.g. movies/books/music by Amazon) to exisating customers (Recommendation systems)
 > Exercise: Think of at at least one such analytical question.
-Determine which of above category does your question belong to and how answering it correvtly may help achieves your analysis goal.
+Determine which of above category does your question belong to and how answering it correctly may help you achieve your analysis goal.

 #### Data Collection